 - By Boat: If you’re staying at Old Key West or Saratoga Springs, you have the option of taking the DVC Ferry to the Disney Springs area.
 (Be sure to check times of the last boat back to your hotel; sometimes these end early.)
 There is also boat service to and from Port Orleans Riverside and French Quarter Resorts.

 - On Foot: Only the resorts in the Disney Hotel Plaza area and Saratoga Springs are close enough for a reasonable walk.
 The paths are marked.

 - By Cab: Valet or Bell Services at any Disney hotel will be glad to call a cab for you.
 At the Swan and Dolphin, Valet Services will have a Mears car take you to Disney Springs for about $16 + gratuity.

 - By Car: Disney Springs is located on Buena Vista Drive, not far from I-4.
 From the Magic Kingdom Resorts: Follow World Drive south to Epcot Center Dr. Heading east on Epcot Center drive, follow it to Buena Vista Drive and head east.
 You’ll pass Typhoon Lagoon and Disney Springs will be on the left.
 Your best bet is to bear right at the Typhoon Lagoon traffic light and enter the Orange multi-level parking garage.
 From the Epcot Resorts: Exit your resort onto Buena Vista Drive and head east.

-Self-parking is available at most lots and both the Lime and Orange parking garages, and is complimentary.
+Self-parking is available at most lots (Lemon in Marketplace, Mango and Watermelon in West Side, and Strawberry beyond) and in the Lime, Grapefruit, and Orange parking garages, and is complimentary.